xcart/xcart-docs/_pages/kb_en/users/memberships_ext.md

       ![Figure 7]({{site.baseurl}}/attachments/Screen Shot 2018-01-12 at 21.27.47.png)

-Membership-specific coupons can be defined in the 'Discounts: Coupons' section of the admin back-end as described in {% link "Setting up discount coupons" ref_SGI1FqdC %}.
-When creating a membership discount the main point is to set the applicable membership(s) in the 'Membership' area (Figure 8) and save the changes.
-You can edit the coupon later on by clicking the coupon name and enable/disable it using the On/Off button.
+Membership-specific coupons can be configured using the module **[Coupons](https://market.x-cart.com/addons/discount-coupons.html)** via the Coupons section of the store back end (**Discounts** > **Coupons**).
+More info on coupons is available in the section {% link "Setting up discount coupons" ref_SGI1FqdC %}.

+To configure a coupon that only members will be able to use, you will need to specify the membership(s) you require in the 'Membership' field (Figure 8).

 ![Fig 8]({{site.baseurl}}/attachments/coupons.png)

 If a non-member uses a members-only coupon at checkout, they will get an error message like the following: "Sorry, the coupon you entered is not valid for your membership level.
-Contact the administrator"
+Contact the administrator."

-Special offers for members can be set up using the [Special Offers: Buy X Get Y](https://market.x-cart.com/addons/buy-x-get-y.html "Promote Sales with User Memberships") and [Special Offers: Spend X Get Y](https://market.x-cart.com/addons/spend-x-get-y.html "Promote Sales with User Memberships") modules.
-Using these modules you'll be able to grant your membership users, and not only them, with such offers as:
+Special offers for members can be set up using the modules [Special Offers: Buy X Get Y](https://market.x-cart.com/addons/buy-x-get-y.html "Promote Sales with User Memberships") and [Special Offers: Spend X Get Y](https://market.x-cart.com/addons/spend-x-get-y.html "Promote Sales with User Memberships").
+By using these modules, you will be able to provide such special offers to your member users as the following:
-- buy N items from specified categories to get a discount on M of them (the cheapest ones);
+- Buy N items from specified categories to get a discount on M of them (the cheapest ones).
+If the discount is set to 100%, your customers will get the items for free.
-- spend a particular amount in specified categories to get a discount on M of the items bought from these categories (the cheapest ones).
+- Spend a certain amount in specified categories to get a discount on M of the items bought from these categories (the cheapest ones).

-If necessary, it is possible to set the discount to 100%, and your customers will get the items for free.

-To configure the offers you will need to have the modules installed first as described in {% link "How to Install Modules in X-Cart 5" ref_fTUahl4n %}.
+To configure the offers, you will need to have the modules installed as described in {% link "How to Install Modules in X-Cart 5" ref_fTUahl4n %}.
 Once the modules are installed, the features will become available in the 'Discounts: Special Offers' section of your store's Admin back end (Figure 9).
    ![Fig 9]({{site.baseurl}}/attachments/so.png)

 Choose the offer you'll set up first and press _**Create**_.
 You'll see a form that you'll need to feel in to create an offer that will meet the conditions you specify, e.g. dates, rewards, exclusions, etc. As for memberships you'll need to specify them in the 'Conditions' section in the 'Eligible membership levels' field (Figure 10).